iahl-discussions/iahl-adjusted-standings/README.md

 ## Prerequisites

 * Python 3 environment with virtualenvironments
-* App keys at yahoo
+* App keys from yahoo

 ## How-to